AdobeDocs/experience-platform.fr-FR/help/data-science-workspace/home.md

 ### Mise en œuvre

 Lorsque vous êtes satisfait de votre recette, il suffit de quelques clics pour créer un service intelligent.
 Aucun codage n’est nécessaire, vous pouvez le faire vous-même, sans faire appel à un développeur ou à un ingénieur.
-Enfin, publiez le service intelligent sur Adobe IO et il est prêt à être utilisé par votre équipe d’expérience numérique.
+Enfin, publiez le service intelligent sur Adobe IO et il est prêt à être utilisé par votre équipe d’expérience digitale.

 <!--You can also publish your intelligent service to the Service Gallery, where it's available to specific people, specific organizations, or everyone who develops data solutions on Adobe Experience Platform.
 You can even share it with your external partners, and they can share their intelligent service with you.
 And the next time you're starting a new recipe, you can check the Service Gallery to see if there's a similar intelligent service you can use to get started. -->